MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/tables.md

 ## View tables

-To see the full list of tables available to the Demand planning app, select **Tables** on the navigation pane.
+To see the full list of tables available to the Demand planning app, select **Data management \> Tables and data** on the navigation pane.
 Here, each table is listed by name.

 - The **Name** columns shows the name of each table.
 Select a table name to view and edit details about that table, including column definitions, relationships, and data.
 - The **Is System** column tells whether each table is a standard table provided by the system or a custom table added by a user.
 It shows one of the following values: